Sshahryar/Early-Java-Programs-/README.md

 ![image](https://github.com/Sshahryar/Early-Java-Programs-/assets/123003299/b92e0ac7-3aaf-48d2-9a59-d2569bb43bc8)

-When entering negative radii in CircleCirc2.java you will get the error message: Negative radii are illegal.
-Contrary to CircleCirc.java
+When entering negative radii in JavaFiles.CircleCirc2.java you will get the error message: Negative radii are illegal.
+Contrary to JavaFiles.CircleCirc.java

 __

-## 6. Digits.java
+## 6. JavaFiles.Digits.java

 ### Description:

-Create a Digits application that prompts the user for a two-digit number and then displays the digits in the ones-place and tens-place.
+Create a JavaFiles.Digits application that prompts the user for a two-digit number and then displays the digits in the ones-place and tens-place.

 ### Source code:

         import java.util.Scanner;

-        public class Digits {
+        public class JavaFiles.Digits {

         public static void main(String[] args{